-- The values of the ambient CO that you want to save must be acquired before saving the analyses. - To join the values of the ambient CO to the measurements of the current analysis use the "

-- After saving the draught values, to carry out the combustion analysis, press the key "
+- The values of the ambient CO that you want to save must be acquired before saving the analyses. - Ō - To join the values of the ambient CO to the measurements of the current analysis use the " - To print the ticket with the measurement of the ambient CO, activate the " function | It is possible to delete a draught value acquired by the memory by overwriting it by activating the " unction again. - After saving the draught values, to carry out the combustion analysis, press the key "

-KEY FUNCTION

-Activate the context keys shown on the display.

-ESC Returns to the previous screen.
+KEY FUNCTION Activate the context keys shown on the display.
+ESC Returns to the previous screen. + (0K) Generates and shows on the display a QR code in order to download the data of the performed measure.

 CONTEXT KEY FUNCTION

 C Updates the measurement.

 O Saves, in the memory selected in the "Select Memory" menu, the data acquired.

 Starts printing the ticket.
-SEE SECTION 11.
+SEE SECTION 12.

-12.5 Measurements→Temperature
+13.5 Measurements→Temperature